perses/website/README.md

 # wait a bit, otherwise the old instance could still be running and you'd get an "address already in use" error
 podman-compose up -d demo
 ```

+### Pushing changes to the website

+the documentation website "compiled" files are stored in git.
+To update the website you thus have to run `mkdocs build` & commit the changes it produces.